joelparkerhenderson/wordbooks/pages/project-charter/index.md

 * Risks: The risks are the potential events or circumstances that could negatively impact the project.

-* Milestones: The milestones are the major accomplishments or events that mark progress towards the completion of the project.

 * Budget: The budget is the estimated cost of the project.

 * Schedule: The schedule is the timeline for completing the project.

-The project charter serves as a guiding document for the project team, providing direction and clarity on the purpose, scope, and goals of the project.
-It helps to establish a common understanding among stakeholders and facilitates communication and collaboration.
+The project charter serves as a guiding document for the project team and stakeholders.
 The project charter is a living document that may be updated as the project progresses and new information becomes available.